BrightCat14/BrightCat14/README.md

-# hey there, i'm akaruineko!
+# hey there, i'm brightcat!

 welcome to my digital playground — where i code, experiment, and occasionally summon undefined behavior for fun.